Skip to main content

 BEC achievements

-Over the past decade, the BECs have assisted over 560,000 older adults and people with disabilities with over 800,000 applications for benefits estimated to be worth over $1.3 billion.
+Over the past decade, the BECs have assisted over 560,000 older adults and people with disabilities with over 800,000 applications for benefits estimated to be worth more than $1.3 billion.